SunnysideAaron/wetesa-0/docs/Decision Records/Architecture/ADR-014 Routing.md

  [pkg.go.dev](https://pkg.go.dev/net/http#pkg-constants)
 This will allow the compiler to catch mistypes.

-For now choosing not to code a radix tree for routing.
+For now, choosing not to code a radix tree for routing.

 ## Why / Notes
 Since Go 1.22 (2024-FEB) added ServeMux, better routing, and path parameters the